dustinpfister/blog_posts/_posts/linux-bash-script-control-operators.md

 ## 2 - Conclusion

 The use of control operators is then yet another aspect of bash that one should know a thing or two about when it comes to writing bash scripts then.
-Often there is using the semicolon operator in order to write a string of code in a single like rather than making use of tend of line charterers in a script.
+Often there is using the semicolon operator in order to write a string of code in a single line rather than making use of end of line charterers in a script.
+These operators also go hand in hand with knowing a think or two about exit status codes, with various Linux commands such as test, and also why they are important when it comes to writing scripts.
+For example there is using the Linux exit command to set what the exit status should be for a bash script, and there is also knowing a thing or two about how to set exit status codes when writing a program in a language such as python, javaScript, and C.